-Unlike cardiac arrest, heart attack have a different range of symptoms, going from no symptoms (a.k.a silent heart attack), mild, up to severe.
+Unlike cardiac arrest, heart attack has a different range of symptoms, going from no symptoms (a.k.a silent heart attack), mild, up to severe.
 These symptoms most likely to occur slowly and will continue for hours and even weeks before the actual heart attack.

 What to do when a person is experiencing a heart attack?

-Heart attack may be confusing for it has a lot of symptoms causing other people not to realize that they are experiencing a heart attack.
+A heart attack may be confusing for it has a lot of symptoms causing other people not to realize that they are experiencing a heart attack.
 So whenever one of these symptoms occur, either you see someone experiencing it or you are the one suffering from it, it is best to:

-- Call the ambulance right away – ambulance can take immediate action once they arrive at your place which will give the patient faster treatment rather than driving yourself to the hospital.
+- Call the ambulance right away – the ambulance can take immediate action once they arrive at your place which will give the patient faster treatment rather than driving yourself to the hospital.